Misraj-cloud/quran-renderer/README.md

 - `initialFontScale` (number, optional): The initial font scale.
 Defaults to `3`.
 - `hasBorder` (boolean, optional): Whether to display the page border.
 Defaults to `true`.
 - `initialIsTwoPagesView` (boolean, optional): The initial state for two-page view.
 Defaults to `false`.
+- `themeProps` (object, optional): An object to override default theme styles.
+See the "Styling and Customization" section.
+- `styleOverride` (object, optional): An object to provide custom CSS classes to components.
+See the "Styling and Customization" section.

 ### 2. `useMushafContext` Hook

-This hook provides access to the state and actions of the `MushafPageProvider`.
-It should be used by components that are children of `MushafPageProvider`.
+This hook provides access to the state and actions of the `MushafReaderProvider`.
+It should be used by components that are children of `MushafReaderProvider`.

 **State:**

 - `fontScale` (number): The current font scale.
 - `selectedVerse` (Ayah | null): The currently selected verse.
-- `currentSurah` (Surah | null): The current surah being displayed.
 - `ayat` (MushafPageDataType | null): The raw data for the current page.
 - `nextPageAyat` (MushafPageDataType | null): The data for the next page, used in two-page view.
 - `error` (Error | null): Any error that occurred while fetching data.
-- `loading` (boolean): A boolean indicating if the page data is loading.
 - `pageNumber` (number): The current page number.
 - `dataId` (DataId): The current narration identifier.
 - `isTwoPagesView` (boolean): Whether the two-page view is currently active.